 • Beginning to get your life “back on track” and thinking about your future

 Lifetime Adoption offers counseling from an independent counselor and/or peer counseling, no matter where you’re at in your adoption plan.
-We encourage you to take advantage of this counseling after your baby's adoption plan happens.
+We encourage you to take advantage of this post-adoption support after your baby's adoption plan happens.
 You might face a bunch of emotions that you weren’t expecting, and it can really help to speak with somebody.
 Talking with a woman who’s made an adoption plan before and “been there, done that” can help you learn what to expect.

 Also, many birth moms have found that it helped them to get updates, emails, and photos from the adoptive couple.
 With open adoption, you get updates on your child as they grow up.
 You might even choose to visit in person with them.
 We recommend that you exchange photos and emails with the adoptive couple if you feel comfortable with it, and it’s something you need.

 Some women don’t want to hear from the adoptive family right after the adoption, but later decide that they need to know how their child is doing.
 Others need photos and emails right away, but the amount contact reduces later on.
 It’s up to you.
 No two grieving and healing processes will be the same.